-The title of Champion in any class shall be awarded only if there have been at least 10 available 'window open' flying hours during the period of the championship.
+The title of Champion in any class shall be awarded only if there have been at least 10 available 'window open' XC flying hours during the period of the championship.
+This does not include hours spent on precision tasks.

 1.10 GENERAL COMPETITION RULES